chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 Deployments that are currently in progress will be in this state.

-### Succeeded / Failed
+### Completed

-Deployments that have finished running will be either the `Succeeded` or `Failed` state, depending on how the run went.
+Deployments that have finished running will enter the `Completed` state.
+They will list their status depending on how the run went.

 ### Archived